YourRoots Logo

 Children(s): Irene Craig, Norman Craig, Robert Craig, Ivor Craig

-The story of Elizabeth Bruce Jenkins began in 1898 in 76 Lady Lawson Street, St George, EDINBURGH Midlothian Scotland, with parents David Jenkins and Elizabeth Hogg.
-As an adult, Elizabeth Bruce Jenkins wed Alexander Craig and Benjamin Thomas (Alexander) Bowen (Craig).
-Their household included Irene Craig, Norman Alexander Craig, Robert Bruce Craig and Ivor Novello (Tony) Craig.
-Elizabeth Bruce Jenkins's life came to an end in 1936 in Western General Hospital, Edinburgh, Midlothian, Scotland.
+In 1898, Elizabeth Bruce Jenkins entered the world in 76 Lady Lawson Street, St George, EDINBURGH Midlothian Scotland, born to David Jenkins and Elizabeth Hogg.
+In 1901, Elizabeth Bruce Jenkins resided in Edinburgh Old Church, Midlothian, Scotland.
+Elizabeth Bruce Jenkins married Alexander Craig, Benjamin Thomas (Alexander) Bowen (Craig), and had children including Irene Craig, Norman Alexander Craig, Robert Bruce Craig, Ivor Novello (Tony) Craig.
+Elizabeth Bruce Jenkins passed away in 1936 in Western General Hospital, Edinburgh, Midlothian, Scotland.

 Find more search results for Elizabeth Jenkins